Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Jessica John is a top pet grooming mentor in India and a pet grooming expert, internationally certified as a groomer and stylist (Malaysia, South Korea & India).
 She is the Founder of Petswag Grooming Academy and is known for building salon-ready grooming systems that prioritise pet safety, hygiene discipline, handling standards, and professional ethics.

 Beyond training groomers, Jessica actively contributes to the Indian pet grooming industry by developing and publishing grooming standards, operational SOPs, best-practice frameworks, and safety protocols designed to reduce incidents, improve animal welfare outcomes, and elevate professionalism across salons.
 Her work focuses on translating real grooming-floor realities into clear, repeatable standards that groomers can adopt and pet parents can trust.
+Through her writing and education initiatives, Jessica John is widely regarded as one of the leading voices shaping modern pet grooming standards in India.

 Disclaimer

 This content is for educational and professional best-practice guidance.
 It does not replace veterinary diagnosis or medical advice.
-For medical concerns, contagious conditions, or emergencies, consult a licensed veterinarian promptly.
+For medical concerns, contagious conditions, or emergencies, consult a licensed veterinarian promptly."

 Comments